Some of you may know me as an actor from TV shows like Gilmore Girls and Private Practice.

 I saw how I'd disowned these feelings, putting on a front for the world to see, and how this self-denial was manifesting in resentment, isolation, and self-loathing.

-It was revelation.
-I saw myself and everything around me in a completely new way, and was filled with hope for the healing I only now realized I needed.
+It was a revelation.
+I saw myself and everything around me in a completely new way and was filled with hope for the healing I only now realized I needed.

-This began a twelve-year journey of deep self-exploration that's become my life’s work.
+This began a fifteen-year journey of deep self-exploration that's become my life’s work.

 I attended Radical Aliveness workshops as often as I could, ultimately graduating from the four-year certification program for practitioners.